albertosantagostino/ITAQA-air-quality-aggregator/README.md

 > These are *"Agenzie Regionali per la Protezione Ambientale"* (*Regional Environmental Protection Agency*), Italian governmental agencies that collect and analyze air, water, acoustic and soil pollution data on all the territory

+**Do you plan to publish some visualizations/plots produced?**

+> Yes!
+As soon as I have something worth showing that I consider interesting, I will publish it in [my blog](https://albertosantagostino.github.io/)

 **Can I contribute?**

 > Yes, of course, as soon as the project is structured enough, refer to [CONTRIBUTING](CONTRIBUTING.md)

 ## ARPA Websites